 FIRE advocates for robust free speech rights for students, but not all expression is protected by the First Amendment.
 Below, we have detailed a few categories of speech that fall outside of constitutional protections.
 Unfortunately, too many college administrators have demonstrated a propensity to censor and punish a great deal of student expression based on a misapplication and misunderstanding of these principles.
 The only way to effectively identify and combat censorship is to stay informed and to understand and assert your rights on campus.
 For a more thorough analysis, read FIRE’s Guide to Free Speech on Campus.

 Incitement is speech that is intended and likely to provoke imminent unlawful action.
 In Brandenburg v.
-Ohio (1969), the Supreme Court of the United States held that in order to lose First Amendment protection as incitement, speech must be “directed to inciting imminent lawless action and is likely to produce such action.”
+Ohio (1969), the Supreme Court of the United States held that in order to lose First Amendment protection as incitement, speech must be “directed to inciting or producing imminent lawless action and is likely to incite or produce such action.”

 In Virginia v.
 Black (2003), the Supreme Court defined true threats as “those statements where the speaker means to communicate a serious expression of an intent to commit an act of unlawful violence to a particular individual or group of individuals.”
 The Court clarified that the speaker “need not actually intend to carry out the threat.”